ChakrapaniC/flipkart_clone/readme.md

 * React.js: A popular JavaScript library for building user interfaces
 * Redux: A state management library for managing application-level data.
 * React-Router Dom
+* Tailwind CSS - for styling the website.
+* formik - Formik is a small group of React components and hooks for building forms in Reac

 **Back-end:**
 * Node.js: A JavaScript runtime environment